"Let no man deceive you by any means." [2 Thessalonians 2:1-7].

 To be prudent is to be "sensible and careful when you make judgements and decisions; avoiding unnecessary risks," says the Oxford Dictionary.
+It is also captured by "Ain't misbehaving", which is being prudent in a moral or karmic long-range perspective: it can be both.

 There is high prudence and low, grunting prudence, and prudence to save face, no matter what is behind that mask, and a prudence that aims at being straight, fair and not immoral.
 Some might thing, "not too immoral", but there is a risk of deterioration in that.
 In yoga, ahimsa, non-harm, calls for prudent evaluation to avoid harming oneself, precious others, valuable things and further.
 It applies to thoughts, words and deeds.
 One is to take care to be truthful and fair all over.
 If that is violated severely, it is beyond repair, and some facets of our inner selves rot.
 This outlook is generated by many dharma and karma teachings.